What Is Opana?

 Signs of Opana Addiction

-Opana addiction is typically characterized by a loss of control or excessive cravings for the drug.12, 13 Those who become addicted to Opana will continue to use it despite the negative side effects.
+Opana addiction is typically characterized by a loss of control or excessive cravings for the drug.10 Those who become addicted to Opana will continue to use it despite any harmful side effects.

 Specific signs that may indicate Opana addiction include: